Apple Pay is a payment system that customers to make payments with their iPhone, iPads, and Apple Watches. It is available to businesses of all sizes.

 Although PayPal has focused on buyer protection, there are still some risks.
 Their protection policies are complex, particularly for international transactions.
 If a dispute arises, it can take time to make your claim and, of course, you might not win.

 Fees are charged as a percentage and there are also substantial exchange rate costs.
 If you’re buying small quantities or samples, PayPal can be a convenient way to pay.
 However, the fees increase quickly as the size of the transaction grows.

-The bottom line is that PayPal may be convenient for low value transactions if it’s an option.
-But it will be far too expensive for serious importers.
+The bottom line is that PayPal may be convenient for low-value transactions if it’s an option.
+But may be too expensive for serious importers making large orders.

 Western Union (WU) is widely accepted for small or medium-sized transactions.
 It’s popular with suppliers because it’s fast, easy to use, and cheap — for them.

-However, there are very real risks.
+However, there are risks.
 You have little protection once you send your money.
-You shouldn’t even consider WU unless you know and trust your supplier.
+You shouldn’t consider WU unless you know and trust your supplier.

 A few technology suppliers accept card payments these days.
 The risks are low for you as the buyer, but high for the supplier.
 Fraudulent buyers can lead to high losses for the seller.
 Which makes cards an unpopular way of doing business among Chinese suppliers.